drieswijns/ahornsweeper/README.md

         ]) <= self.n_bombs - 1
         # ...

-Once pulp has found all solutions, return None
+Once pulp has found all solutions, return from the beginning

     (continued)
     def get_random(self, player):
       # ...
       self.prob.solve()
-      if not pulp.LpStatus[prob.status] == "Optimal":
+      if not pulp.LpStatus[self.prob.status] == "Optimal":
-          # We have found all solutions
+          # We have found all solutions, restart
+          self.prob = None
-          return None
+          return self.get_random(player)

       # ...

 And there you have it.
 For any possible board discovered by the player, ahorn can use